nipun24/portfolio/src/content/blog/login-with-github-on-decapcms/index.md

 For this tutorial we'll need the following:

+1. Node.js installed (v22+).
-1. A Github and Vercel account (its free).
+2. A Github and Vercel account (its free).
-2. A project in which you want to add DecapCMS.
+3. A project in which you want to add DecapCMS.
 We'll use the [Astro blog template](https://astro.build/themes/details/blog/) for this tutorial.
-3. A custom domain (not mandatory but good to have).
+4. A custom domain (not mandatory but good to have).

 Let's get started

-## Creating the Astro site
+## Setting up the Astro site

+### Cloning the starter project

 Create a new project with the Astro blog template.
 You can keep the directory name as `blog`.